Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

    ```

 ### Install Docker
-Got to [Docker website](https://www.docker.com/).
+Go to [Docker website](https://www.docker.com/).
 Scroll down and find the `Get Docker for Mac` link.
 Click it for download and installation.

 ## Build C code using Docker